ocaml-sf/ocaml-sf-website/src/actions.md

 </div>
 -->

-## Building a teacher community
+## Building a Teacher Community

 We are trying to build a community of OCaml teacher sharing teaching documents.
 We provided financial support for a CS-teaching conference at the French national level in 2018, and presented our teaching efforts at the OCaml Workshop on the same year.

-## Helping Learn-OCaml adoption in universities
+## Helping Learn-OCaml Adoption in Universities

 We provided some financial support for new OCaml courses in 2018, at the Paris-Diderot university (France) and McGill University